 The Nursery Day

-We are currently welcoming children into the nursery garden between 9am and 9.15 and children are picked up from the front doors either at 12pm or between 3 and 3.15 pm to allow parents more time to chat with staff and drop siblings off at other local schools.
+Drop off is 9am and pick up is either at 12pm or between 3 and 3.15 pm to allow parents more time to chat with staff and drop siblings off at other local schools.
 Drop off and pick up times are a good time to talk to staff about any concerns you may have.

 Once inside the children are encouraged to find their name and photograph to register their attendance.
-Each child has a peg with their name and a picture on it along with a Flagg Bag for nappies and a change of clothes.
+Each child has a peg with their name and a picture on it along with a Flagg peg bag for nappies and a change of clothes.

 As soon as the children have settled in they choose from a range of play activities designed to develop early learning.
-The nursery day consists of a mixture of planned play activities chosen by the children and small group times led by a teacher, the door to the garden is usually open so that children can choose whether to be inside or outside.
+The nursery day consists of a mixture of planned play activities chosen by the children and small group times led by a teacher.
 The environment, both inside and outside is carefully planned so that we can maximize learning opportunities.
 For example, if it is a windy day then we get out our windy day box containing windmills, wings and streamers and explore the wind through play.
 Please go the the curriculum page for more information.

 Children stay at nursery for the morning session (9am-12pm) or for the full day (9am-3pm).
-Lunches are served between 11.30am and 12pm.
-Children can have a school dinner form the kitchen at Taddington and Priestcliffe primary school, these are brought to nursery in a taxi.
-Alternatively children can bring their own packed lunch in.
+Lunchtime is between 11.30am and 12pm.
+All children are required to bring a packed lunch with them.

 A drink of milk or water is served mid-morning and mid-afternoon, children pour this themselves.
 A snack is also provided which the children sometimes prepare themselves.
 Snacks consist of fruit, vegetables, cheese crackers, breadsticks or toast.
 Children can help by chopping fruit or vegetables or spreading cream cheese on a cracker for example.